xyyno/PHP-Image-disk/README.md

 upload favicon.png to the root directory.

 # warning ❌
-This project is not rigorously tested for safety！
+This project is not rigorously tested for safety！！！ Please Do not use it in a production environment.